etothe2pii/alexa_skill_squat/README.md

 Note: There are a bunch of empty directories here.
 These are important, I promise.
 A lot of the scripts shuffle around the audio once they finish so that they can keep running without needing human interaction and without losing their place.
 I could make the code make them, but I'm being lazy.

+Just FYI, I know this code mostly works in my original development environment, but a lot of it seems to fall apart outside of that.
+If you would like a demonstration just to show that it all really does work, I'd be happy to set up a zoom call or something similar to demonstrate it to you.

 ## Setup

 First clone this repo.